k8w/tsrpc/README.md

 - High performance and stable, verified by billions of online users

 ## Usage
-Docs and examples are coming...
+Docs and examples are coming soon...

 ## Serialization Algorithm
 The best TypeScript serialization algorithm ever.